Azeol/Mapper-ToF-with-VIO/README.md

 # Mapper-ToF-with-VIO

-An open source project to make a 3D point cloud with a ToF camera using VIO to map of a room Preferably relatively low-cost
+An open source project to make a 3D point cloud with a ToF camera using VIO to map of a room.
+Preferably relatively low-cost.
+It probably wont work but ehhh if it works it works.
+Most of my work on the Nios II is based on what I did in my masters degree.
+Probably will try to put it on a drone if it works who knows.<br>
+This project is mainly to familiarize myself with verilog/SystemVerilog, Quartus and FGPA overall and git.

 ## Project objectives